 Androgen: a hormone, such as testosterone and androsterone, responsible for the development of male sex characteristics.

-Anemia : a condition when blood is deficient in one of three ways: 1) not enough red blood cells, 2) hemoglobin, or 3) total volume of blood.
+Anemia: a condition when blood is deficient in one of three ways: 1) not enough red blood cells, 2) not enough hemoglobin, or 3) not enough total volume of blood.
 Hemoglobin is a substance in the red blood cells that enables the blood to transport oxygen through the body.

 Anterograde ejaculation: normal forward ejaculation.